mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 QUIC DATAGRAMs are ACK-eliciting packets, which means that an acknowledgment is triggered when a DATAGRAM frame is received.
-Thus, a sender can assume that an RTP packet arrived at the receiver or was lost in transit, using the QUIC acknowledgments of QUIC Datagram frames.
-In the following, an RTP packet is regarded as acknowledged when the QUIC Datagram frame that carried the RTP packet was acknowledged.
+Thus, a sender can assume that an RTP packet arrived at the receiver or was lost in transit, using the QUIC acknowledgments of QUIC DATAGRAM frames.
+In the following, an RTP packet is regarded as acknowledged when the QUIC DATAGRAM frame that carried the RTP packet was acknowledged.

 ## RoQ Streams {#roc-s}

-For RTP packets that are sent over QUIC streams, an RTP packet is considered acknowledged after all frames that carried fragments of the RTP packet were acknowledged.
+For RTP packets that are sent over QUIC streams, an RTP packet is considered acknowledged after all frames that carried parts of the RTP packet were acknowledged.

 When QUIC streams are used, the implementer needs to be aware that the direct mapping proposed below might not reflect the real characteristics of the network.
 RTP packet loss can seem lower than actual packet loss due to QUIC's automatic retransmissions.
-Similarly, timing information can be incorrect due to retransmissions.
+Similarly, timing information can be incorrect due to retransmissions or transmission delays introduced by the QUIC stack.

 ## Multihop Topologies {#multi-hop}